More than 2,000 affordable homes expected from downtown Seattle rezone

 The zoning change also requires a portion of new housing units to be affordably priced, but it’s set lower than some council members wanted.

 In downtown and South Lake Union, at least 2 percent of units must be priced for lower income households.
+Commercial buildings will have a 5-10 percent requirement, depending on height.
 Developers also have the option of paying into a city fund for affordable housing, instead of building units.

 Councilmember Lisa Herbold says 2 percent is not enough.
 In the University District the requirement is a minimum of 5 percent.
 In other cities it's even higher - San Francisco has a 15 percent affordable housing mandate in some areas.